Hire your Freelance Vendor Due Diligence Consultant in 48 hours

 Our Vendor Due Diligence consultants have extensive experience in Vendor Due Diligence.
 Most of them have buy-side, sell-side M&A, or Private Equity experience.

 Fintalent.io is an invite-only platform and we believe in the power of referrals and a closed-loop community.
 Members of our community are able to invite a small number of professionals onto the platform.
 In addition, our team actively scouts for the best talent who have experience in investment banking or have worked at a global top management consultancy.
 All of our community-referred talent and scouted talent are subject to a rigorous screening process.
 As such, over the last 18 months totaling more than 750 hours of onboarding calls, of which only 40% have received an invite-link after the call.
+Our Vendor Due Diligence consultants have experience in leading firms as well as interfacing with clients and wider corporate structures and management.
+What makes our Vendor Due Diligence talent pool stand out is the fact that they have technical backgrounds in over 2,900 industries.

 We operate world-wide and have clients in North America, Europe, APAC, and MENA.